mongodb/docs/source/includes/mapping-options-preview.rst

 blue dotted box in the MongoDB diagram pane.
 This allows you to preview the mapping rule before you run a sync job.

-- If the collection entity does not exist, it is added to the diagram with a preview state around the entire card.
+- If the collection entity doesn't exist, it is added to the diagram with a preview state around the entire card.

 - If the collection entity already exists, the embedded mappings are